 Are you tired of drinking Cabernet Sauvignon or Chardonnay from around the world?
 Are you excited by trying a wine from a grape that you have never heard of before?
 If you said YES, then you should be trying the wines from Portugal.
-It has over 250 different indigenous grape varieties, and produces some very flavourful wines.
-Plus the wines tend to be priced very agressively.
+It has over 250 different indigenous grape varieties and produces some very flavourful wines.
+Plus the wines tend to be priced very aggressively.

 A few of the Portuguese grapes you may read on a wine label are:

 Alvarinho – a white grape that produces a rich wine with peaches and citrus flavours, and sometimes tropical fruits and flowers.

 - Arinto – a white grape that produces elegant, lemon and apple flavoured wines.